 *Though these different drugs can cause memory lapses, most of them have amphetamine properties and will cause a lot of difficulty sleeping.
 Darlie claims she slept through everything. *Each of these drugs cause bad "hang-over" signs and symptoms which Dariie never complained to anyone that she had.
 The problem with the theory of Darlie being drugged is that a toxicology screen was conducted on her prior to the exploratory surgery on her neck in the hospital.
 Mild to moderate amounts of amphetamines were found in her system and Dr. Santos testified that this could have been the result of her taking diet pills. *Date rape drug residuals stay in the system anywhere from 8 to 72 hours and would have shown up on her toxicology screen. * Source: Johns Hopkins University School of Medicine, WebMD

-Despite what many Darlie supporters say, she was not convicted solely on the silly string video; although she didn't win points with the jury from it either.
+Despite what many Darlie supporters say and believe, she was not convicted by the silly string video.
 While deliberating, the jury requested to see the video again and a couple of the juror's later stated that they watched it 6 or 7 times.
 Darlie and her mother claim they watched it 9 times.
-(They must have both been in the deliberation room with the jurors) Darlie Routier was found guilty based on forensic evidence at the crime scene and her inconsistent and illogical accounts of what took place.
-Every juror that was able to be interviewed after the trial stated that the blood evidence and the letters that Darlie wrote to friends and family while in jail awaiting trial are what convinced them that she was lying.
+(They must have both been in the deliberation room with the jurors) The silly string video certainly didn't win her any points with the jury, but what convicted her was the preponderance of blood evidence that pointed to nobody but her.
+There was blood all over the carpet around the boys and all over the kitchen floor.
+Subsequently, only her bloody footprints were discovered, no other footprints were found, anywhere.
+The blood evidence, her inconsistent and illogical accounts of what took place, and the letters that she wrote to friends and family are what sealed her fate.
+Every juror that was able to be interviewed after the trial confirmed that.
+They were convinced that she was lying.